netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-metal-lb.md

         kubectl get svc cpx-service -output yaml

-    You can see that MetalLB allocates an external IP address to the Citrix ADC CPX service as follows:
+    You can see that MetalLB allocates an external IP address to the Netscaler CPX service as follows:

 ```
 apiVersion: v1